Epoch has some really unique designs going into the fit of the glove.

 The thumb protection/mobility is honestly my personal favorite out of any glove.
 It gives you solid protection while really feeling like you’re wearing regular lacrosse gloves.

 The only real fault I may see in the design aspect is the sizing, which I mentioned earlier, with the glove having a bit of a snug fit compared to other standard sizes I’ve found in goalie gloves.

 The palms of the glove are unique as well.
 You won’t find any holes or mesh material around the palms.
-Rather it’s a complete solid surface, which allows for ultimate grip on the shaft.
+Rather it’s a completely solid surface, which allows for ultimate grip on the shaft.

-At first glance you might think your hands will get overheated quickly.
+At first glance, you might think your hands will get overheated quickly.
 But the Epoch Integra’s have this phase change technology, which will allow your hands to stay in the perfect conditions, no matter the temperature outside.

 For example, I’ve used these gloves in both 70-degree weather and 39-degree weather.
-In both instances my hand stayed cool for the hotter temps, and warm during the cold weather.
+In both instances, my hand stayed cool for the hotter temps, and warm during the cold weather.
 This is huge, especially if you play in the colder environments in the Northeast and are looking for more warmth in your gloves.

 Other than them fitting a bit tight though, the overall design of the Epoch goalie gloves is impeccable.

 While I’ve only used these gloves for about a month now, I can confidently say these gloves are built to last.

 I had some concerns about possible thread coming out quick at first glance but was happy to see that never happened.